xenophene/xenophene.github.io/_posts/2016-01-04-mohe-rang-do-laal.markdown

 categories: music raga
 ---
 [Bajirao Mastani][] is Sanjay Leela Bhansali (SLB)'s take on period films.
-SLB's baseline epicness on films is already very high, and period films naturally give a lot of room to just go crazy.
+SLB's baseline _epicness_ of films is already very high, and period films naturally give a lot of room to just go crazy.
 Hats off to his team and him for creating a grandiose work of art.